 This is not the rough opening size or the glass panel size, but the actual opening that a person can crawl through.
 Your window must be able to open easily from the inside without keys or tools.
 You may install bars, grilles, and grates over the window, but you still must be able to open the window to the minimum clear opening without tools or keys.
 You might make the mistake of assuming a window that measures 20 inches by 24 inches would be a big enough egress.
 However, those dimensions will not yield a net clear opening of 5.7 square feet.
 Instead, it will only be about 3.3 square feet.
 You will need either a 20-inch by 42-inch window or a 24-inch by 34-inch window to make it the appropriate size.
 Basement egress windows are not just a top safety feature but also a great investment.
 They require careful planning, selection, and installation for any living space or remodeling project.
 You must make sure that your window meets both Section 310 of UBC and IRC 2003 Building Code.

 These windows slide open and closed and are mounted upon tracks and runners.
 Some styles open vertically while others open horizontally.
 Size requirements can be a bit more of a challenge with slider style basement egress windows.
 We install a 48-inch by 48-inch window to make sure you have the appropriate size.
 The net clear opening as discussed above is 4 feet by 2 feet minus the framing so this style of window is well above the 5.7 Sf that is required by most building codes.

 Casement Egress Window

 Casement windows are a great choice for basement egress windows.
 They often have large panes with hinges along the side.
-These hinges allow the window to be completely opened by swinging outward.
+These hinges allow the window to be completely opened by swinging inward or outward.
 This makes them especially easy to crawl through in an emergency situation.
 They are perfect for bedrooms and basements because they occupy such little wall space but offer the greatest, easiest escape route.